John 21: Verse 14

+Irish Archbishop John McEvilly suggests the count is based on Jesus' appearances to his disciples "collectively".

 Jesus restores Peter (verses 15–19)

 Jesus restores Peter to fellowship after Peter had previously denied him, and tells Peter to feed Jesus' sheep.
 This restoration of Peter occurs in verses 21:15–19.

-The Disciple whom Jesus loved (verses 20–23)
+The disciple whom Jesus loved (verses 20–23)

 The description of the "beloved disciple's" (normally assumed to be John the Apostle) fate is presented as an aside to Peter.
 Jesus says that it is not Peter's concern, even if Jesus should wish that that disciple remain alive until the end of time.
 The following verse clarifies that Jesus did not say "This disciple will not die", but that it was not for Peter to know.